Security

 • The dashboard is local-only by default (127.0.0.1)

-• Protected with an auto-generated bearer token
+• Protected with an auto-generated bearer token (stored in .env)

 • Refuses to bind to non-local addresses without allowedHosts configured